-Movement as Medicine: Exploring Somatic Methods To Heal Body, Mind & Spirit
+Movement as Medicine: Exploring Somatic Methods To Heal The Body, Mind, Spirit & Spaces

 In this blog, we'll explore the principles of somatic healing, its benefits, and some examples of how the tools of movement can serve as medicine for the body and soul.